Blog

 But the one thing I could always count on was my innate ability to reimagine my life and boy did I go wild.
 With a little creativity I could copy almost any outfit and attitude and live that part until it no longer worked for me.
 This was my escape from the reality of my life.

-As I grew older I was driven to understand what was missing in my life that left me so angry and unfulfilled.
+As I grew older I was driven to understand what was missing in my life and why I was so angry and unfulfilled.
 I knew other people didn’t live like I did.
 Was I just this really bad, messed up kid, and if so, why?

-That knowledge came to me in my early 20s when I decided to call every one of my aunts and uncles and ask them what my life was like growing up and why I felt the way I did about myself and my mother.
+That knowledge came to me in my early 20s after two suicide attempts.
+Before trying a third I decided to call every one of my aunts and uncles and ask them what my life was like growing up and why I felt the way I did about myself and my mother.

-Learning the truth about my upbringing from my relatives, learning that my mother and I had never bonded; that we just never fit, helped me realize that I wasn’t responsible for my behavior as a child or for how I felt about my mother, and that felt like the weight of the world off my shoulders.
+I learned the truth about my upbringing from my relatives; that my mother and I had never bonded, that we just never fit.
+That helped me realize I wasn’t responsible for my behavior as a child or for how I felt about my mother, and that took the weight of the world off my shoulders.

 Understanding my childhood reality allowed me to begin to like myself just a little bit, and a little bit more each year for the next 50+ years.